What we do

-The Growing Together project includes a space for hands-on, action research into socially just and trauma informed transformative nature-based learning programs for young people in the areas of regenerative food growing, socio-environmental care, First Nations-led bush regeneration, and ways to practically apply the concept of caring for Country in our every day lives.
+The Growing Together project includes a space for hands-on, action research into socially just trauma informed nature-based learning programs for young people in the areas of regenerative food growing, socio-environmental care, First Nations-led bush regeneration, and ways to practically apply the concept of caring for Country in our every day lives.

 This includes: